MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-webapp.md

 - If the Sharer is also using the web app:

- - Copy and share the session link with the user (this is limited to View Only) Example: https://aka.ms/rh?passcode=4060r0gx).
+ - Copy and share the session link with the user (the link is limited to View Only) (Example: https://aka.ms/rh?passcode=4060r0gx).
 The link opens in the user's web browser.
 You can only request a screen sharing session of the device.

 - If the Sharer is using the macOS application:

  - Share the 8-character security code with the user.
 You can request a screen sharing session (view only, and full control are supported)

-3. After the Sharer either clicks the link or enters the code into Remote Help for macOS, they are joined to the session.
+3. After the Sharer either selects the link or enters the code into Remote Help for macOS, they're joined to the session.

-- If the user is not already logged in to the application, they are prompted to do so.
+- If the user isn't already logged in to the application, they're prompted to do so.

 4. At the start of the session, the trust screen is displayed which shows the other person’s full name, job title, company, profile picture, and verified domain.